-Due to the nature of the data collected at Stordalen Mire in Abisko Sweden a standard one size fits all database system is insufficient.
-The data is not only large in size but also highly complex in the nature of the data types including but not limited to soil organic matter chemical spectra; DNA and RNA sequencing data; metaproteomic data; geochemistry; climate; and vegetation surveys.
-Therefore, IsoGenie postdoctoral fellow Dr. Benjamin Bolduc lead the effort to design a database management system, The IsoGenieDB, which allows easy storage and accessibility of data collected by members of the IsoGenie project.
+Due to the nature of the data collected at Stordalen Mire, a standard one-size-fits-all database system is insufficient.
+The data is not only large in size, but also highly complex in the nature of the data types– including (but not limited to) soil organic matter chemical spectra, DNA and RNA sequencing data, metaproteomic data, geochemistry, climate, and vegetation surveys.
+Therefore, IsoGenie postdoctoral fellow Dr. Benjamin Bolduc lead the effort to design a database management system, the IsoGenieDB, which allows easy storage and accessibility of data collected by members of the IsoGenie project.

-It allows data to be connected within and between different biological and non-biological datatypes. (or It allows data to be connected within and between different datatypes, which is a structure fundamental for all types of biological data).
-Given the “meta”-level awareness, data within the IsoGenieDB can be queried on numerous properties, i.e. retrieving radioisotope data associated with metatranscriptomic samples that show a correlation between cloud cover and population genome abundance.
+The IsoGenieDB allows data to be connected within and between different datatypes, which is a structure fundamental to environmental systems.
+Given this “meta”-level awareness, data within the IsoGenieDB can be queried on numerous properties, i.e. retrieving organic matter metabolite data associated with metatranscriptomic samples that show a correlation between recent rainfall and pH.
 The results of these analyses can reveal underlying or overarching patterns of interaction often invisible within ecosystems due to incomplete integration of these relationships among data types.